-Table 126: Fields on the CSO Licenses page (Continued)
+Table 127: Fields on the CSO Licenses page (Continued) Table 127.
+Tields of the CSO Licenses page (Continued)

 Field Description Device Class Class of the Juniper device associated with the license; for example, B-class.
 SSRN Software support reference number (SSRN), which is necessary to identify your purchase order when you contact Juniper Networks for support.
 Start Date Date (in MMM DD , YYYY format) from which the license is valid; for example, Aug 29, 2019.
 End Date Date (in MMM DD , YYYY format) up to which the license is valid.
 CSO calculates the end date based on the validity of the license SKU.
 Device Quantity For a license assigned to an OpCo, displays the total number of devices that the OpCo Administrator can assign for the license.
 For a license assigned to a tenant, displays the total number of devices that the tenant can add.
 Available For a license assigned to an OpCo, displays the available number of devices (that the tenant can add) that the OpCo Administrator can assign to tenants.